 - 5. If you want your brush to keep the same size relative to the camera frame when the camera zooms in on or zooms out of the scene, check the Proportional to Camera option. - 6.
 If you want your brush tip to have uneven dimensions, use the Roundness slider to shrink the brush tip vertically all the while preserving its horizontal size. - 7.
 If you want your brush tip to be at an angle, use the Angle slider to rotate your brush tip. - 8.
-Click on the Smoothing tab.
+If you want your brush tip to stretch when you tilt your pen, use the Pen Tilt Sensitivity slider to set how much the tip should stretch.
+The tip will stretch by the percentage you set, in the direction in which you tilt the pen.